What is an ITE?

 SOURCE: Gorvenment website

 VEDECOM was created in February 2014 and is an Institute for Energy Transition (ITE) established as part of the French government’s ‘Investment for the future plan’ (Programme d’Investissements d’Avenir or PIA).
-The Institute is dedicated to individual, carbon-free and sustainable mobility.
+The Institute is dedicated to sustainable and innovative mobility, more environmentally-friendly, autonomous and with improved sharing.

 It comes under the ‘Autonomous vehicle plan’ and was recently added to ‘Eco-mobility’, one of nine ‘solutions for future industry’ that form part of a government scheme called ‘Nouvelle France Industrielle’, designed to reinvigorate the country’s industry.